 Despite all the money and the fame, one of his greatest accomplishments is his charity work.
 After his mom lost her battle to cancer in 2004, Chayanne became and advocate for several cancer charities and joined the National Celebrity Cabinet f0r the American Red Cross.
 He frequently participates in golf tournaments to help raise money for cancer treatment and research.
 He also tries to raise awareness for AIDS & HIV, children, disaster relief, human rghts, hunger and poverty globally.

-- Chayanne is married to Venezuelan beauty queen Marilisa Maronesse
+- Chayanne is married to a former Venezuelan beauty queen Marilisa Maronesse, whos is currently a lawyer

 - His hits “Me Enamoré de Ti” and “Lo imperdonable” are theme songs to two different soap operas